My 6 rules for ultimate peak-health and elite-fitness.

 3) Priority.

-- My ability to inspire others.
+- My capacity to motivate people.

 The list goes on and on.